-If a soil test reveals that your soil is lacking potassium, then you are probably looking for a way to supplement this important nutrient in your garden.
-Luckily, there are many options for high-potassium fertilizers.
+If a soil test reveals that your soil lacks potassium, you will need to find a way to add this important nutrient to your garden.
+Luckily, there are many options available for high-potassium fertilizers.

 So, what fertilizer is high in potassium?
-Fertilizers that are high in potassium include burned cucumber skins, sulfate of potash magnesia, Illite clay, kelp, wood ash, greensand, granite dust, sawdust, soybean meal, alfalfa, and bat guano.
+Fertilizers that are high in potassium include: burned cucumber skins, sulfate of potash magnesia, Illite clay, kelp, wood ash, greensand, granite dust, sawdust, soybean meal, alfalfa, and bat guano.
+Some of these fertilizers also contain nitrogen, phosphorus, and other important nutrients for plants.

 Of course, you can use a mixture of any of these sources of potassium, depending on what you have available.
-You can also use fertilizers formulated as bloom or blossom boosters, which will have high potassium content.
+You can also use fertilizers formulated as bloom booster (or blossom boosters), which will also have high potassium content.

 What Fertilizer Is High In Potassium?

 Here is a table with some of the best fertilizers with high potassium content.
-You can find more detail about each type of fertilizer after the table.
+You can find more detail about each type of fertilizer in the article after the table.

 Burned Cucumber Skins

-Burned cucumber skins may not be the first thing you think of when you are looking for fertilizer for your plants.
+Admittedly, burned cucumber skins are not the first thing you think of when you are looking for fertilizer for your plants.
+However, this strange item contains lots of potassium – probably more than you realize.

-However, burned cucumber skins contain 27% potassium by weight, meaning that it has the most potassium, pound-for-pound, out of any of the other fertilizers listed here.
+In fact, burned cucumber skins contain 27% potassium by weight.
+That means that it has the most potassium, pound-for-pound, out of any of the fertilizers listed here.

-Burned cucumber skins also contain 11% phosphorus by weight, although they do not contain any nitrogen.
+Burned cucumber skins also contain 11% phosphorus by weight.
+However, they do not contain any nitrogen – the one downfall of an otherwise solid fertilizer.

-Also known as potassium magnesium sulfate, this fertilizer contains 22% potassium by weight, making it a great potassium supplement – almost as good as burned cucumber skins.
+Also known as potassium magnesium sulfate (or Sul-Po-Mag), this fertilizer contains 22% potassium by weight.
+With such a high potassium content, Sul-Po-Mag makes a great supplement (almost as good as burned cucumber skins!)

 Sulfate of Potash Magnesia is a specific type of potash, which means that it contains potassium in water-soluble form.
-It contains 11% magnesium by weight, but it does not contain any nitrogen or phosphorus.
+It also contains 11% magnesium by weight, which is helpful if your plants are deficient and you don’t have any Epsom salt (or don’t want to use it).

 For more information, check out this article on potash from Wikipedia.